fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

     }],
 }
 ```
+Click [here](https://jsfiddle.net/fusioncharts/n0axvrf8/) to see it in a live chart.

 In the above code:

 - Set the `multiCanvas` attribute to `false`, which renders the chart with dual y-axis.
 - Set the column name using the `value` attribute under the `plot` object to specify the column which is mapped to the y-axis.
 - Set the y-axis title for both the y-axis using the `title` attribute under the `yAxis` object.

-See it in a live chart.
-Click [here](https://jsfiddle.net/fusioncharts/n0axvrf8/).

 ## Log Y-Axis